AbsaOSS/ABRiS/README.md

 ## Supported Spark versions
 On spark 2.4.x Abris should work without any further requirements.

 On Spark 2.3.x you must declare dependency on ```org.apache.avro:avro:1.8.0``` or higher.
-(Spark 2.3.x uses Avro 1.7.x so you must overwrite this because Abris needs Avro 1.8.0+.)
+(Spark 2.3.x uses Avro 1.7.x so you must overwrite this because ABRiS needs Avro 1.8.0+.)

 ## Usage

-ABRiS API is in it's most basic form almost identical to spark built-in support for Avro, but it provides additional functionality.
+ABRiS API is in it's most basic form almost identical to Spark built-in support for Avro, but it provides additional functionality.
 Mainly it's support of schema registry and also seamless integration with confluent Avro data format.

 The API consists of four Spark SQL expressions:
 * ```to_avro``` and ```from_avro``` used for normal Avro payload
 * ```to_confluent_avro``` and ```from_confluent_avro``` used for Confluent Avro data format

-Full runnable examples can be found in ```za.co.absa.abris.examples``` package.
+Full runnable examples can be found in the ```za.co.absa.abris.examples``` package.
 You can also take a look at unit tests in package ```za.co.absa.abris.avro.sql```.

 ### Deprecation Note
 Old ABRiS API is deprecated, but is still included in the library.
 Documentation for old API is in [ABRiS 2.2.3.](https://github.com/AbsaOSS/ABRiS/tree/v2.2.3)

 ### Confluent Avro format
 The format of Avro binary data is defined in [Avro specification](http://avro.apache.org/docs/current/spec.html).
-Confluent format extends it and prepends the schema id before the rest of binary data.
+Confluent format extends it and prepends the schema id before the actual record.
 The Confluent expressions in this library expect this format and add the id after the Avro data are generated or remove it before they are parsed.

-You can find more about confluent and Schema Registry in [Confluent documentation](https://docs.confluent.io/current/schema-registry/index.html).
+You can find more about Confluent and Schema Registry in [Confluent documentation](https://docs.confluent.io/current/schema-registry/index.html).

 ### Reading Avro binary records with provided Avro schema
 ```scala